kevL/yata/ReadMe.txt

 click on the colheads
 LMB       - click-drag col-boundary to re-width a col (The text of a colhead
             ought appear slightly grayed if its col has been user-sized.)
+RMB       - click a col-boundary to auto-width a col (Note that frozen cols
+            can't be re-sized.)
-RMB       - click a col-boundary to auto-width a col RMB+Shift - sorts the table by the col either ascending or descending
+RMB+Shift - sorts the table by the col either ascending or descending (Note that
+            the ID-header changes to a violet color as a warning to indicate that the table is not ordered correctly.
+Before sorting by cols, it is strongly suggested to check the row-IDs under 2da Ops->test row order, since re-sorting by row-IDs is the best way to get your table back to its correct order.
+Tables are saved in the order that they are sorted.)

 click on the rowheads
 RMB - opens the contextmenu for single-row editing